Meji Alabi

 Meji Alabi (born 13 December 1988) is a London-born Nigerian filmmaker, director, photographer and producer.
-He is a director and has worked alongside Beyonce, Burna Boy, Wizkid,Davido, Tiwa Savage, Popcaan, Goldlink, Koffee and Nasty C.
+He is a director and has worked alongside Beyonce, Burna Boy, Wizkid,Davido, Tiwa Savage, Popcaan, Goldlink, Koffee and Nasty C. He directed his first feature film in 2024, Water and Garri, starring Tiwa Savage.

 Early life

 Born on December 13, 1988, in London, Meji spent a lot of his childhood on the move with his father after his parents’ separation in 1989.
 He shuffled between London, the Bahamas, and Texas, USA.
-He attended Spring Forest middle school and Stratford High school both in Houston, Texas.
-Meji Alabi graduated from the University of West London with a first-class summa cum laude distinction in accounting and finance, and also holds a Licensed Vocational Nursing degree from St. Phillips College in San Antonio, Texas.
+He attended Spring Forest Middle School and Stratford High School both in Houston, Texas.
+Meji Alabi graduated from the University of West London with a first-class summa cum laude distinction in Accounting and Finance, and also holds a Licensed Vocational Nursing degree from St. Phillips College in San Antonio, Texas.